 I’m crushing on quite a few of these ideas.

-(Disclaimer: This post may contain some affiliate links.
+(This post contains some affiliate links.
 See my full disclosure policy here)

 1. Create a Feature Wall with Wallpaper or a Wall Mural